 The Agile Certified Practitioner (ACP) Project Management certification is administered by the PMI.
 This certification strictly follows Agile mindset businesses; mostly companies that believe in identifying core problems and then doing more in less capacity.
 “Agile” itself is a vast description.

 The PMI instructors give a brief walkthrough of the Agile philosophy through a ground-up approach.
 The certification further delves into a practical hand-on strategy where different training modules are conducted to further equip the individuals with Agile frameworks.

 Speaking of Agile frameworks, Scrum is part of the Agile mantra.
 Scrum is also a specific systematic approach of getting things done, but it is related to Agile – you can also call it a subcategory of Agile.

-A major perk of seeking a certification as an ACP is that this is a globally recognized achievement.
+A major perk of seeking certification as an ACP is that this is a globally recognized achievement.
 Students are enrolled to explore different tools and then apply their skills in real-life issues concerned with Agile hurdles.